 Maize is a high yielding, high dry matter, high starch quality feed.
-Maize complements our grass based system in Ireland.
+It complements our grass based system in Ireland.
 The addition of quality Forage Maize in a mix with grass silage, or with grazed grass at spring and autumn time, has a very positive and cost effective impact on animal health and performance.

 Our team at Barrett Agri have the knowledge and expertise to help the farmer, to grow and maximize their Maize crop.
 Where the end goal is a cost effective, high yielding, high quality Maize crop for our farmer customer.

 To request a call back re Maize, click on the link below stating your location and your local area rep will ring you.